VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Place your world object props into the "Synced Object/Container" hierarchy.

 The "SyncedObject/Control" parameter must be true to start syncing.
-The "SyncedObject/Show" parameter will indicate when you can show your world prop.
-Hide your world prop when SyncedObject/Show is False, unhide when it is True.
+The "SyncedObject/Show" parameter will indicate when you can show your world prop if it is hidden by default.

 ## Option details